To get the latest product updates delivered to you, add the URL of this page to your

 May 21, 2015

+was released.
 The UI lets you export a subset of your logs from a logs service.
+For example,

 syslog from Google Compute Engine without exporting